 - Misplaced Names Cover: on their first album, the photo used for the cover has from left to right: Nash, Stills, and Crosby.
 Somewhat Justified, apparently: According to The Other Wiki, the photo was taken at an abandoned house, and at the time, the three had not yet decided on a name.
 By the time they settled on "Crosby, Stills and Nash", the house had been torn down.

-- My Friends... and Zoidberg: Neil Young is not often seen as a part of the band, as he only contributed to three of their albums and effectively is the most successful solo artist in his own right of them four.
+- My Friends and Zoidberg!: Neil Young is not often seen as a part of the band, as he only contributed to three of their albums and effectively is the most successful solo artist in his own right of the four.
 However, at the same time his name is still attached to Crosby, Stills and Nash.

 - Non-Appearing Title: "Suite: Judy Blue Eyes".
-The title doesn't appear in any of their lyrics.
+The title doesn't appear in any of the lyrics.